stefanpejcic/OpenPanel/documentation/docs/admin/users/openpanel.md

 To access all OpenPanel users, navigate to OpenAdmin > Users.

-The Users page displays a table showcasing each user's Gravatar linked to their email address, username, assigned IP Address, hosting plan name, creation date of the account, a login link enabling user impersonation, and an actions dropdown.
-In the actions dropdown, you can perform actions such as editing, suspending, or deleting the user.
+The Users page displays a table showcasing each user's Gravatar linked to their email address, username, assigned IP Address, hosting plan name, creation date of the account, a login link enabling user impersonation, and *manage* button to get detailed user overview.

 ![openadmin users page](/img/admin/openadmin_users_page.png)

 Suspended users are highlighted in red, and no actions can be performed on a suspended user.